The Moser-Tardos Framework with Partial Resampling: Introduction

+While we have discussed linear threshold functions here for simplicity, much of the power of the PRA comes from the fact that it is flexible enough to handle complex constraints which have both linear and non-linear components and thus behave ``almost linearly.''
+By contrast, approaches such as \cite{klrtvv}, which depend critically on linear algebra, and results such as \cite{llrs} based on multiple phases of resampling, are more difficult to adapt to such problems.
+Let us summarize two non-linear problems where we obtain improved bounds:

-Given a partition of the vertices of an undirected graph $G = (V,E)$ into blocks (or \emph{classes}), a \emph{transversal} is a subset of the vertices, one chosen from each block.
+\textbf{Transversals with omitted subgraphs.} Given a partition of the vertices of an undirected graph $G$ into blocks, a \emph{transversal} is a subset of the vertices, one chosen from each block.
 An \emph{independent transversal}, or independent system of representatives, is a transversal that is also an independent set in $G$.
 The study of independent transversals was initiated by Bollob\'{a}s, Erd\H{o}s \& Szemer\'{e}di \cite{bollobas-erdos-szemeredi:isr}, and has received a considerable amount of attention (see, e.g., \cite{aharoni-berger-ziv,alon:lin-arb,alon:strong-chi,haxell:struct-indep-set,haxell-szabo-tardos:partitioning,jin:transversals,locally-sparse,szabo-tardos:extremal,yuster:transversals}).
-Furthermore, such transversals serve as building blocks for other graph-theoretic parameters such as the linear arboricity and the strong chromatic number \cite{alon:lin-arb,alon:strong-chi}.
-We improve (algorithmically) a variety of known sufficient conditions for the existence of good transversals, in Section~\ref{sec:transversals}.
-In particular, Szab\'{o} \& Tardos present a conjecture on how large the blocks should be, to guarantee the existence of transversals that avoid $K_s$ \cite{szabo-tardos:extremal}; we show that this conjecture is true asymptotically for large $s$.
-We also study weighted transversals, as considered by Aharoni, Berger \& Ziv \cite{aharoni-berger-ziv}, and show that near-optimal (low- or high-) weight transversals exist, and can be found efficiently.
-In particular, we improve the quantitative bounds of \cite{harris-srin-assign-lll} and show that ``large-weight" (existentially-optimal) independent transversals exist, once the smallest block-size becomes reasonably large.
+Such transversals serve as building blocks for other graph-theoretic parameters such as the linear arboricity and strong chromatic number \cite{alon:lin-arb,alon:strong-chi}.